Skip to main content

 Mine Financial Security Program

-The Mine Financial Security Program (MFSP) is used by the Government of Alberta and the AER to strike a responsible balance between protecting Albertans from oil sands and coal mine closure costs, and maximizing industry’s opportunities for responsible and sustainable resource development.
-The MFSP is one of many liability management programs that ensure that Alberta’s energy resources are developed responsibly.
+The Government of Alberta and the AER use the Mine Financial Security Program (MFSP) to strike a responsible balance between protecting Albertans from oil sands and coal mine closure costs and maximizing industry opportunities for responsible and sustainable resource development.
+The MFSP is one of many liability management programs ensuring Alberta’s energy resources are developed responsibly.

-• manage coal and oil sands liabilities by collecting financial security from mine owners, and
+• manages coal and oil sands liabilities by collecting financial security from mine approved holders, and

-• protect the public from paying for project closure costs, rather than the companies that own them.
+• protects the public from paying for project closure costs.

 How the MFSP Works

-At the end of a mining project’s life, the company that owns the coal or oil sands mine must remove all infrastructure and return the land to how it looked, and how it was used (or similarly), before development took place.
-The MFSP is a series of financial deposits that secures funding to help ensure that this process happens and that the financial burden to abandon and reclaim these sites remains with the energy companies that own them.
+At the end of a mining project’s life, the approval holder of the oil sands mine or coal mine must remove all infrastructure and return the land to how it looked and how it was used (or similarly) before development took place.
+The MFSP is a series of financial deposits that secures funding to ensure the mine becomes reclamation certified.
+The financial burden to abandon and reclaim mine sites remains with the mine approval holder.

-Under the MFSP, mining companies must provide sufficient funds to abandon, remediate, and reclaim their sites.
-We are responsible for managing the security deposits submitted by mining companies.
-By ensuring that these costs are covered, companies can afford to remediate and reclaim their sites and maintain the land until they receive a reclamation certificate.
+Under the MFSP, mining approval holders must provide sufficient funds to abandon, remediate, and reclaim their sites.
+We are responsible for managing the security deposits submitted by mine approval holders.
+By ensuring these costs are covered, approval holders can afford to remediate and reclaim their sites and maintain the land until they receive a reclamation certificate.

 How Security Is Collected

-A company’s security deposit is based on the estimated liabilities of its mine, which are the costs to abandon, remediate, and reclaim the site.
-Companies pay the full security deposit based on estimated liabilities at the start of the mining project.
-When the project is close to operating they can elect to pay four security deposits, which focus on potential risks throughout the life cycle of a mine.
+A company’s financial security deposit is based on the estimated liabilities of its mine, which are the costs to abandon, remediate, and reclaim the site.
+Companies pay the full financial security deposit based on estimated liabilities at the start of the mining project.
+When the project is close to operating, the approval holder can submit a request to calculate its financial security using the four security deposit types, which focus on potential risks throughout the mine’s life cycle.
+Alternatively, they can continue to pay full financial security until the mine receives a reclamation certificate.

-The four deposit types, and when mining companies must pay them, are as follows.
+The four financial security deposit types and their timing are as follows.

-This deposit is primarily used to maintain the security and safety of the site until another operator assumes responsibility for the project or until all infrastructure is removed and the site is reclaimed.
+The approval holder pays the BSD once the AER allows the approval holder to use the four deposits to calculate their security.
+The BSD is used to maintain the security and safety of the site until another operator assumes responsibility for the project or until all infrastructure is removed and the site is reclaimed.

-This deposit covers project risks that coincide with the end of a mine’s operations.
-A company is required to start posting financial security when there are less than 15 years of reserves remaining.
-This ensures that all outstanding abandonment, remediation, and surface reclamation costs will be fully secured by the time there are less than 6 years of reserves remaining.
+The OLD addresses project risks that coincide with the end of a mine’s reserves.
+An approval holder is required to start posting financial security when there are less than 15 years of reserves remaining.
+This deposit ensures that all outstanding abandonment, remediation, and surface reclamation costs will be fully secured by the time there are less than six years of reserves remaining.

-This deposit addresses the risks posed by a company that defers reclamation of its site until the end of operations.
-The company must post an outstanding reclamation deposit when it fails to meet its approved reclamation plan targets.
+The ORD addresses the risks posed by an approval holder that defers reclamation of its site until the end of operations.
+The approval holder must post an ORD when it fails to meet its approved reclamation plan targets.

 Where to Send MFSP Submissions

-Companies must submit their MFSP annual submissions (using schedule 2 or 3, provided below) and supporting documentation to us by email to MFSPSubmissions@aer.ca.
+Approval holders must submit their MFSP annual submissions (using schedule 2 or 3, provided below) and supporting documentation to MFSPSubmissions@aer.ca.

 Supporting MFSP Documents for Industry